xuerik/engmentor101/_posts/blog/2014-12-15-How-To-Create-A-Website-With-GitHub.markdown

 This tutorial will provide the basic and necessary informations to help you get started with creating a website for your projects or for yourself.
 <!--more-->
 ## Why is it important to have a website?
 A website, not to mention a free one, is very valuable in showcasing and documenting yourself to the world.
-First of all, employers will be interested in students and those who have an official (Sorry, Facebook)<span class="fa-stack fa-lg"><i class="fa fa-facebook fa-stack-2x text-danger"></i><i class="fa fa-ban fa-stack-1x"></i> online profile of themselves.
+First of all, employers will be interested in students and those who have an official (Sorry, Facebook) online profile of themselves.
 The purpose of having a website is to show prospective employers your portfolio of projects which neither a resume or cover letter can do.

 We will now begin our tutorial on creating a website with GitHub.
 No prior experience with HTML, CSS, or JavaScript is needed.
 However, those who are adept at these languages will have a smoother time with this.
 Begin by going on [github.com](https://www.github.com).
 You will immediately see a sign up form on the home page.
 If not, visit [here](https://github.com/join) to create an account.